mathiase4/Stage-unit/README.md

 # Stage-unit

-** Stage Unit ** is a static music-themed website designed to showcase the best recommended guitars on the market and good onlinr guitar courses!
+**Stage Unit** is a static music-themed website designed to showcase the best recommended guitars on the market and good online guitar courses!

 ---